kyma-project/examples/rafter/README.md

-# Asset Store
+# Rafter

 ## Overview

-This example illustrates how to use the [Asset Store](https://kyma-project.io/docs/components/asset-store) to store static webpages.
+This example illustrates how to use [Rafter](https://kyma-project.io/docs/master/components/rafter/) to store static webpages.

-By default, [Minio](https://min.io/) stores all resources on a cluster, but it also allows you to use different cloud providers.
-Read the Asset Store [tutorials](https://kyma-project.io/docs/components/asset-store#tutorials-tutorials) for more information.
+By default, [MinIO](https://min.io/) stores all resources on a cluster, but it also allows you to use different cloud providers.
+Read Rafter [tutorials](https://kyma-project.io/docs/components/rafter#tutorials-tutorials) for more information.

 ## Prerequisites